City of Literature

 Dunedin, which is close to the heart of so many New Zealand writers, was recently formally recognised as a UNESCO City of Literature.

-By taking my tour, you'll better understand why the great small city of Dunedin thoroughly deserves this title, and continues to be a place where writers, books, and literature, thrive.
+So join me on my weekly writers' walk, to better understand why the great small city of Dunedin thoroughly deserves this title, and continues to be a place where writers, books, and literature, thrive.

 If you LOVE books, you’ll LOVE this tour!